 You can contact us directly at TheRepairShop@musicarts.com with questions or comments.
 Be sure to stop by our Music & Arts booth at your local Music Educator Conference and check your conference schedule as we present Educator Repair Clinics at conferences across the US.

-My team is working closely with yours on The Director’s Fix Kit.
+Your team has worked closely on The Director’s Fix Kit.
 Can you share with our readers what this is and why it’s essential in their classroom?

 The Director’s Fix Kit is one of the best values for music Educators who understand the importance of keeping their kids playing.
 Often, a simple adjustment or small repair is all that is needed to keep their student’s instrument in their hands.
 The kit allows the educators to make these small repairs to keep their students playing.
 This allows the schools save their budget for larger more technical repairs that require a visit to the repair shop.
 This kit has the potential to accomplish these simple repairs and is presented in a convenient compact and safe package.
 The Directors Fix Kit can be used in the band room or can travel with you to important events, in the event of a surprise repair need.